Marriage & Couple Therapy with David and Louise

 - integrating blended families

-Whatever brings you to couple therapy, you this counselling experience will be insightful, helpful, and hopeful.
-My goal as your therapist is to bring out the best in both of you so that you can feel safe and secure as both partners and friends.
+Whatever brings you to couple therapy, this counselling experience will be insightful, helpful, and hopeful.
+Our goal as therapists is to bring out the best in both of you so that you can feel safe and secure as both partners and friends.

 Location and Session Length

-For the past two years, since Covid, I have been seeing my clients remotely, using a securely-encrypted video-conferencing platform.
-Please contact me to discuss how this works.
+We work with clients remotely, for the most part, using a securely-encrypted video-conferencing platform.
+Please contact us to discuss how this works.

-I am now also scheduling some clients in my Ottawa, Ontario office, typically one day/week.
-My in-person couple therapy sessions are usually one-and-a- half to two hours in length.
+David also schedules a limited number of clients in an Ottawa, Ontario office, typically one day/week.
+His in-person couple therapy sessions are usually one-and-a-half to two hours in length.

 Couple Therapy Hourly Fee

-My Marriage and Couple Therapy hourly fee is $190 (+HST).
-Payment is due at the time of your appointment by VISA or MasterCard.
+Our Marriage and Couple Therapy hourly fee is $250.
+Payment is due at the time of your appointment, and is paid automatically by VISA or MasterCard once you have entered your credit card information into our securely-encrypted videoconferencing platform.
 Hourly sessions require 48 hours notice of cancellation.

 Insurance Coverage

 If your company has an Employee Assistance, or an Extended Healthcare plan, you may be covered for services provided by Psychologists, Psychotherapists or Registered Social Workers.
-I am a licensed clinician with the College of Registered Psychotherapists of Ontario (CRPO).
-Please check with your provider to see if my services are covered by your plan.
+We are both licensed clinicians with the College of Registered Psychotherapists of Ontario (CRPO).
+Please check with your provider to see if our services are covered by your plan.

 You can now report Psychotherapy services provided by Registered Psychotherapists as a Medical Expense by The Canada Revenue Agency, and they can be submitted for tax credits.
 See the the CRA website for more.

-Feel free to contact me if you have any questions about the marriage and couple counselling process, or to schedule your initial appointment.
+Feel free to contact us if you have any questions about the marriage and couple counselling process, or to schedule your initial appointment.

-For More Information or to Schedule a Consult
+For More Information about Couple Therapy or to Schedule a Consult